josemonsalve2/llvm-project/README.md

 to the UpDown recode engine.
 The UpDown recode project, located in the `updown` folder, contains the runtime, simulated runtime and projects.

-For more details access this folder.
+For more details access the `updown` folder.

 ================================
 Below is the original README.md